dayton-outar/smpl/SPECIFICATION.md

 ## 1 Introduction

-_SMPL_ is a small, but expressive toy programming language.
+_SMPL_ is a small, but expressive mathematical notation programming language.
 As the name suggests, _SMPL_ is easy to learn but, as you will discover, it is quite powerful.

 This document only partly specifies _SMPL_.
 Specifically, only the core subset of _SMPL_ is described.
 There are a number of extensions and modifications that can be made to _SMPL_ , which you will get to experiment with at some point.